eternal2056/KillHappy/README.md

 1. Make a while list.
 (Use MD5, Path)
 2. How to get while process.
 How to get system process and necessary process.

+1. Forbit some host network to prevent watch video.

 ## 0x1100 Windows
 ### 0x1110 Version V1.0
 1. Scan process for get some name and restart operating system.